-A Razer keyboard is probably one of the best ways to improve your PC gaming setup.
+Getting a Razer keyboard is probably one of the best and easiest ways to improve your PC gaming setup.
 They are some of the best in the business and cover a range of sizes, styles, designs, and mechanisms, so there's bound to be one that will suit you.
 The reputation of Razer's keyboards is now well established, especially with the likes of the BlackWidow and Huntsman ranges being so ingrained in any discussion on gaming planks.

 The two sides of the gaming keyboard fence are covered by the best Razer keyboards: the mechanical category and the membrane alternatives.
 Some even straddle that line to give you the best of both worlds.

-Whatever you go for, when you team a Razer keyboard with a quality gaming PC - like the Razer BlackWidow Elite and ASUS ROG GA15 PC that I use - the results are brilliant for gaming.
+Whatever you go for, when you team a Razer keyboard with something you picked up during the Prime Day laptop deals or a quality gaming PC - like the Razer BlackWidow Elite and ASUS ROG GA15 PC that I use - the results are brilliant for gaming.

 Blackwidow keyboards have been at the top of the mechanical tree for many years, and this latest Elite iteration seems likely to keep it there - it's seriously good.
 As we said in our review sum-up: "There’s no denying the quality of the materials or the construction, and the green switches will delight gamers who prize responsiveness and speed, as well as a clicking that can be driven to chainsaw-like levels of buzz when you’re moving really fast.
 The Elite may look understated, but becomes ostentatious when its lighting is fully powered up, and that’s just the way we like it".